-From the cover of CHAI ANOTHER DAY, Spice Shop Mystery #4 (Seventh St. Books, June 2019):
+From the cover of THE SOLACE OF BAY LEAVES, Spice Shop Mystery #5 (Seventh St. Books), coming July 21, 2020:

 Leslie Budewitz is the author of the Food Lovers’ Village Mysteries and the Spice Shop Mysteries, and the winner of Agatha Awards in three categories.
 Death al Dente, the first Food Lovers' Village Mystery, won Best First Novel in 2013, following her 2011 win in Best Nonfiction.
-Her first historical short story, "All God's Sparrows," won the 2018 Agatha Award for Best Short Story; read it on her website.
+Her first historical short story, "All God's Sparrows," won the 2018 Agatha Award for Best Short Story.
 A past president of Sisters in Crime and a current board member of Mystery Writers of America, she lives in northwest Montana with her husband, a musician and doctor of natural medicine, and their cat, an avid bird-watcher.

 Swing by my website and join the mailing list for my seasonal newsletter.
 And join me on Facebook where I announce lots of giveaways from my cozy writer friends.